-COVID-19 RACIAL EQUITY & INCLUSION Grant: ApplicationS Open
+COVID-19 RACIAL EQUITY & INCLUSION Grant: ApplicationS NOW CLOSED

 Grants of up to $50,000 will be provided to organizations in Utah who will provide emergency basic needs assistance to multicultural communities, including but not limited to utilities, rent, transportation, food assistance, and case management.
 Attention will be given to ensuring geographic distribution of grant funding throughout the state and focusing on communities that have been hardest hit by the pandemic.

 DEADLINE CLOSED: TUESDAY, SEPTEMBER 8th @ 11:59 PM.

 Questions?
 Any questions regarding the grant can be directed to (801) 900-3478 or MCAgrants@utah.gov.